 This posting gives sample final exam problems.
 Other topics from the textbook are asked as well; these problems are just examples.
-All final exam problems are multiple choice; some practice problems are not multiple choice so that the solutions can be better explained.
+All final exam problems are multiple choice; practice problems are not multiple choice so that the solutions can be better explained.

-Exercise 19.1: Government budget constraint
+\\ Exercise 19.1: Government budget constraint

-A budget constraint says that the uses of funds equal the sources of funds.
+A budget constraint says that the use of funds equals the sources of funds.